 The funny thing about tumblers and how they stand in for all those feelings and emotions is that they aren't even native to this continent.
 And they haven't been around for all that long.

-It originally came from Russia in the 1870's when some flax seed (used for linen) was contaminated with this weed seed.
-It started out in South Dakota and in less than 150 years is everywhere in the central and western parts of the country.
+They originally came from Russia in the 1870's when some flax seed (used for linen) was contaminated with this weed seed.
+Starting out in South Dakota and in less than 150 years they are everywhere in the central and western parts of the country.